-In healthcare industry there are many areas that can use some sort of automation or technical innovation, so that the overall efficiency of the system can be increased.
+In healthcare industry there are many areas that can use some sort of automation or technical innovation, so that their efficiency can be increased.
 The doctors and the patients are one of the keystones in the industry.
-This project was started with the inspiration to empower the doctors so that they can manage both their patients and clinics with minimal efforts.
+This project was started with the inspiration to enable doctors so that they can manage both their patients and their clinics with minimal efforts.

-In this project the team decided to make a digital assistant that can act and respond to the doctor, to cater the needs of patient management and clinic management.
+In this project the team decided to make a digital assistant that can act and respond to the doctor to cater the needs of patient management and clinic management.